Ninjastrike/SOC-Log-Analysis/ssh-brute-force-splunk/README.md

 ![Top Attacking IPs](screenshots/2-top-attacker.PNG)

-Analysis of failed authentication attempts revealed that **192.168.202.141** generated the highest number of failures (~2365 attempts).
+The analysis identified **192.168.202.141** as the most active source, generating approximately **2365 failed login attempts**.

-This behaviour is highly indicative of a brute-force attack attempting to gain unauthorised access.
+This volume is highly indicative of brute-force behaviour.

 ---